At Voice of America, a sweeping ouster of Trump officials on Biden’s first full day

 Chao joined a whistleblower lawsuit against Pack last fall after he suspended six senior USAGM executives and sought their removal, part of a sweeping purge of veteran managers under him.

-Lopez, who had directed VOA’s editorial operations, was one of two VOA journalists reassigned by Reilly just last week, apparently as punishment for her role in a dispute over a speech by former Secretary of State Mike Pompeo at VOA headquarters.
+Lopez, who had directed VOA’s editorial operations, was one of two VOA journalists reassigned by Reilly just last week, apparently as punishment for her role in a dispute over a speech by former secretary of state Mike Pompeo at VOA headquarters.

 Also on Thursday, another Pack appointee, Jeffrey Shapiro, the head of the Office of Cuba Broadcasting, resigned.
 OCB operates Radio and TV Marti, which beam broadcasts into Cuba.

 Pack said Wednesday that his resignation came at Biden’s request.
-During the president campaign, Biden’s staff had indicated that he would replace Pack if Biden won election.
+During the presidential campaign, Biden’s staff had indicated that he would replace Pack if Biden won election.

-Pack, a former documentary filmmaker who has worked with former Trump adviser Steve K. Bannon, asserted the right to direct VOA’s newsgathering, despite a “firewall” designed to protect it from outside influence.
+Pack, a former documentary filmmaker who has worked with former Trump adviser Stephen K. Bannon, asserted the right to direct VOA’s newsgathering, despite a “firewall” designed to protect it from outside influence.
 Pack said he was acting to restore VOA’s tradition of nonpartisan reporting.
 But critics, especially those inside VOA, said his intention was to use VOA and its sister agencies to promote Trump’s policies.

 He added: “USAGM and the CEO position are meant to be non-partisan.
 As such, every single day, I was solely focused upon reorienting the agency toward its mission.
 I sought, above all, to help the agency share America’s story with the world objectively and without bias.”